-Australian parties snub tobacco moneyAugust 22nd, 2013 in Health /
+Australian parties snub tobacco moneyAugust 22, 2013 in Medicine & Health / Health

 Australia's ruling Labor party pledged a ban on tobacco company donations if returned to office Thursday and the conservatives followed suit, ordering an end to campaign funds from cigarette firms.